feature-sliced-design

 • Code that looks reusable but is simpler to keep local

 Evolution pattern: Start with everything in pages/profile/.
-When another page needs the same user data and the team agrees, extract the shared model to entities/user/.
+When the same user data is being consumed by another page (not hypothetically), extract the shared model to entities/user/.
 Keep page-specific API calls and UI in the page.

 5-2.
 Be conservative with entities